mdmustafizurrahman/An-Information-Retrieval-Approach-to-Building-Datasets-for-Hate-Speech-Detection/README.md

 ## Annotation Interface
 Two different annotation interfaces used during pilot and main phases are provided in html format under /interface/ directory.

+When you are using this data set in your research, please consider to cite the following paper:
+Md Mustafizur Rahman, Dinesh Balakrishnan, Dhiraj Murthy, Mucahid Kutlu, and Matthew Lease, An Information Retrieval Approach to Building Datasets for Hate Speech Detection.

 ## References
 <a id="1">[1]</a> Sweta Agrawal and Amit Awekar.
 2018.
 Deep learning for detecting cyberbullying across
 multiple social media platforms.
 In European Conference on Information Retrieval.
 Springer,